 Some tag ideas are:

-Example: Dave is in IT and his speciality is website errors so he adds ‘IT’ and ‘Website Errors’ as tags on his Employee Profile.
+Example: Dave is in IT and his specialty is website errors so he adds ‘IT’ and ‘Website Errors’ as tags on his Employee Profile.
 When an employee encounters an error on the website and wants to report it, they go to the Employee Directory and search: IT.
 Dave pops up amongst other employees in the IT department, but he has another tag next to his name that says website errors.
 Unless his status says he’s away or busy, that employee can now contact him and let him know of the issue.

 Although your Employee Profile is used mainly as a point of contact, adding personal touches improves engagement and encourages employees to learn more about each other.
 Add your birthday (you don’t have to include the year), work anniversary and link networks.
 Linking an external network to your Employee Profile is a great way to provide further information during employee searches.
 It’s important only to include networks that are professional in nature such as LinkedIn or a website you follow that has interesting information relevant to your position/field.
 Not all positions will find linking external networks relevant to their position, so this isn’t a ‘must have’ for everyone.
 We’ve included some link examples below: